asai2019/glioma-differentiation-sde/README.md

 4 |  Compute channel (or information transmission) capacity for summary descriptors for AN, CLE, CLE- models 5 |  Compute channel capacity for AN, CLE, CLE- model for raw and fold-transformed datasets 6 |  Compute channel capacity for CLE model when asymmetric sampling(balanced, greed)
-    (A) Balanced sampling: sample equally from each of d subintervals in time domain with maximum variance (B) Greedy sampling: sample d time points with maximum variance from entire time domain 7 |  Compute channel capacity for CLE model when clustering response dynamics, and consider only terminally differentiated cells
+    a.
+Balanced sampling: sample equally from each of d subintervals in time domain with maximum variance
+    b.
+Greedy sampling: sample d time points with maximum variance from entire time domain 7 |  Compute channel capacity for CLE model when clustering response dynamics, and consider only terminally differentiated cells
     (A) Terminally differentiated: cell's GFAP value >= 0.8 (differentiation threshold) at end of simulation (B) Clustering response dynamics: apply k-means clustering, with k=3, to entire GFAP profiles for all cells,